tartley/missile-commander/README.md

 # Refactors

+* Restore Ground rendering to the parent node, delete that child, and set .show_behind_parent for Cities, Bases, etc.

-* Fix draw order.
-Problem is we want draw order to be (back to front):
+* Fix draw order:

+## Problem

+  Problem is, in this simplified scene tree:

   * Sky
   * Missile
-    * Trail (both initially and after missile is gone)
-    * <new child which draws the Warhead, so it is in front of Trail>
-  * Shot
     * Trail
-    * <new child which draws the Warhead, so it is in front of Trail>
+  * Explosion
+  * MouseCursor
+  * Ground
     * City
+    * GroundRender

+  ...we want City to render in in between Missiles and Explosions.

+## Solutions

+1. Keep the tree as-is, and assign a Canvas Layer to everything.
+This has the advantage that it should still work no matter how the tree changes in future.

+  Hence we can add a CanvasLayer to split apart the children of Ground, and that lets us rearrange the tree:

+  * Sky
+  * Missile
-  * Base <no draw>
+    * Trail
+  * Ground  # moved from bottom/frontmost
-    * Turret
+    * City
+    * CanvasLayer 1  # keeps GroundRender in front of *everything*
-    * Foundation
+      * GroundRender
   * Pop
   * Explosion
   * Mouse
-  * Ground

-  But we want City & Base to be children of Ground.
-They are positioned by the ground, and would move with it if it were to move (although it won't).
-But treat this as a learning exercise in tree rendering order and CanvasLayers.
-  Hence we add the following layers, drawn in ascending order:

-  -- layer 0
+2. Abandon the idea of bases and cities being children of the ground, which was always a bit academic because we aren't actually going to *move* the ground, etc. Hence:

   * Sky
-  * Missile <no draw>
+  * Missile
-    * Trail (both initially and after missile is gone)
-    * <new child which draws the Warhead, so it is in front of Trail>
-  * Shot <no draw>
     * Trail
-    * <new child which draws the Warhead, so it is in front of Trail>
-  -- layer 1
+  * Shot
+    * Trail
+  * City           # moved from within Ground
+  * Base           #
+    * Turret       #
+    * Foundation   #
   * Pop
   * Explosion
   * Mouse
-  * Ground <no draw>
+  * Ground
-    -- layer 0
+    * GroundRender # maybe not even required any more?

+  I don't like this option though because this seems like ideal practice for a later game of Asteroids, which definitely WILL move, taking any bases, etc, with them.

+3. Part of this is that we also need to group similar items together, which doesn't currently happen.
+This will be more of an issue when Missiles are getting added dynamically during a level.

+Hence, for example, put all Missiles, and their Trails, into a 'Missiles' node.

+- singleton node
+* multiple nodes

+  - Sky
+  - Trails
+    * Trail (after missile is gone)
+  - Missiles
+    * Missile
+      * Trail (initially)
+      * MissileRender
+  - Shots
+    * Shot
+      * Trail (initially)
+      * ShotRender
+  - Pops
+    * Pop
+  - Explosions
+    * Explosion
+  - Mouse
+  - Ground
+    - Features
       * City
-    * Base <no draw>
+      * Base
-      * Turret
+        - Turret
-      * Foundation
+        - Foundation
-    -- layer 1
-    * <new child which draws the planet surface>

-  Keep ^ this reasoning around somewhere for if we need to return to it.
+    - GroundRender

+Phew.
+I don't yet see how I can avoid having to do this, PLUS then (1) or (2) above.
+Maybe ask on the forums!

+* Missile and Shot have similarities.
+  * Both requrie a new child node so that trails appear behind warheads
 * Base and City have similarities.
-Do they inherit from the same base class?
-* Turret and Foundation share some of those similarities (ie being destroyable)
-  * Maybe prefer composition over inheritance, a parent no-draw node owns a child of type 'HasVerts' or 'HasVertsDestroyable'
+* Turret and Foundation have some similar similarities (ie being destroyable) ^ Do they inherit from the same base class?
+Maybe prefer composition over inheritance, a parent no-draw node owns a child of type 'HasVerts' or 'HasVertsDestroyable'
 * Pop, Explosion and Detonation (city/base destruction?) have similarities.
-* Implicit Dependencies.
-It's currently difficult to change ground.ANGLE, mouse extent, or camera pan, and have everything else adjust accordingly.
-They have implicit dependencies on each other.
-I speculate this would be improved by making those dependencies explicit, and managed by World or some other high level node.
-That should define the central values they all depend on (e.g. planet ANGLE), and pass it down to each child that needs it.
-Then all deps go strictly from World -> (Mouse, Ground, Sky, etc), and changes can be made in one place.

 # Low priority Features